The driving force behind STAR Voting, The Equal Vote Coalition is a registered 501c3 non-profit.

 STAR Voting was created in 2014 after a group of election scientists from around the nation gathered at the Equal Vote Conference at the University of Oregon.
 Necessity is the mother of invention and STAR Voting emerged as a new model for fair elections.
 A hybrid of Score and Instant Runoff Voting, STAR combines the best aspects of both to offer more accurate results than either.

 Credit for the Score-Then-Automatic-Runoff concept goes to Equal Vote founder Mark Frohnmayer, and Center for Election Science co-founder Clay Shentrup, with a hat tip to Rob Richie founder of FairVote, for sparking the idea.
-Credit for refining the concept by solidifying on the 0-5 star ballot and the naming the system STAR Voting goes to Equal Vote executive director Sara Wolk.
+Credit for helping to refine the concept by solidifying on the 0-5 star ballot and the naming the system STAR Voting goes to Equal Vote executive director Sara Wolk.

 In 2016 STAR Voting launched onto the political scene with it's first round of ballot initiatives and the movement has been scaling up since.
 As a 501c3, The Equal Vote Coalition focuses on the election science, education and coalition building work that forms the foundation of the movement.
 All campaign related activity is conducted under the STAR Voting Action 501c4.